And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 But I care so much about my country.

-Now, the national nags uh sort of distance themselves, a little cooler heads at the national nag level.
+Now, the national nags sort of distance themselves, a little cooler heads at the national nag level.

 We continue to encourage women everywhere to express their opinions and exercise their right to vote.

-If you if you guys, any of you want a divorce out there, or you want to break up with a girlfriend, just say this, you're unstable.
+And I use that word on purpose because I, ladies and gentlemen, I happen to know that when you call all you have to do, if you, guys, any of you want a divorce out there or you want to break up with a girlfriend, just say, you're unstable.

-So I'm calling the Nag's New York State chapter hysterical.
+So I'm calling the NAGS New York State chapter hysterical.

 You know, this is what happens out there.

-Uh Al Sharpton, the Reverend Sharpton has told Bill Clinton to shut up.
+Al Sharpton, the Reverend Sharpton has told Bill Clinton to shut up.

-ABC News Rick Klein reports that the Reverend Sharpton on Monday weighed in on the uh raging debate inside the Democrat Party over President Clinton's advocacy on behalf of his wife's campaign.
+ABC News Rick Klein reports that the Reverend Sharpton on Monday weighed in on the raging debate inside the Democrat Party over President Clinton's advocacy on behalf of his wife's campaign.

 Sharpton said that voters are hearing race charges, race-tinged rhetoric in the Democrat primary campaign, and he called on the former president to cease.